mozilla/data-docs/tools/interfaces.md

 will allow you to understand how values of different metrics are spread out among our population of users rather than just using a one number summary (such as a mean or median).
-By viewing the entire distribution, you can get a sense of the importance of behaviour at the extremes as well as anomalies within the population that might indicate interesting behaviour.
+By viewing the entire distribution, you can get a sense of the importance of behavior at the extremes as well as anomalies within the population that might indicate interesting behavior.
 Very simple to use (no programming required) and able to provide interesting insights, but not usually suitable for ad-hoc analysis.